Spanish debt yields rise as recession fear grows

 "Markets are asking these governments to deliver," he said.
 Without singling out Spain, Draghi said investors were impressed by structural economic reforms and fiscal consolidation launched in several countries but the task remained to be completed.

-European shares .FTEU3 extended their losses after the auction and closed down 2.1 percent.
-Concern over the Spanish auction also helped drive the euro to a three-week low against the dollar.
+European shares .FTEU3 extended their losses after the auction and were 1.4 percent down in mid-afternoon.
+Concern over the Spanish auction also helped drive the euro to a three-week low versus the dollar.

 "Spain has become the focal point for investor anxiety about the euro zone.
 This is a bout of investor nervousness, the severity of which is difficult to ascertain at this point," said Nicholas Spiro of Spiro Sovereign Strategy.